NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>TEMPORARY: Point cell with conductances and Ca concentration info.
-Not yet fully tested!!!</i>
+Not yet fully tested!!!
+TODO: Remove in favour of  {ref}`schema:cell`.</i>